 WHOIS is a query and response protocol that provides information about existing domain names and all the pertinent data about them.
-This includes the owner’s contact details, domain registration, and expiration dates, information about registrars, etc. WHOIS helps you make sure that all the relevant information about a particular registered domain are authentic and up-to-date.
-This is crucial to prevent fraud and identity theft.
+This information includes the owner’s contact details, domain registration, and expiration dates, registrar data, and more.
+WHOIS helps you ensure that all the relevant information about a particular registered domain is authentic and up-to-date, which is crucial to prevent fraud and identity theft.

 You can think of WHOIS as a private investigator that gives you information about a person of interest.
-In this case, it will be a domain of interest.
+In this case, that would be a domain of interest.

 Read More about “WHOIS”

 Before that, however, Elizabeth Feinler and her team, who made the Resource Directory for ARPANET, were responsible for creating the first WHOIS directory in the early 1970s.
-They set up a server in Stanford University’s Network Information Center (NIC) that served as a directory that contained relevant information about people or entities.
-They also created domains, which translated to a computer’s physical addresses.
+They set up a server at the Stanford University’s Network Information Center (NIC) that served as a directory that contained relevant information about people or entities.
+They also created domains, which translated to computers’ physical addresses.

 When the ARPANET turned into the Internet, WHOIS became a critical part of the Transfer Control Protocol/Internet Protocol (TCP/IP) suite, a foundation of the World Wide Web.

 Where Did WHOIS Get Its Name?

 WHOIS got its name because a WHOIS record basically answers the question: Who is responsible for this domain name?

 To know how WHOIS works, watch this video.